-NGFWs are integrated network security platforms that consist of in-line deep packet inspection (DPI) firewalls, IPS, application inspection and control, SSL/SSH inspection, website filtering and quality of service (QoS)/bandwidth management to protect networks against the latest in sophisticated network attacks and intrusion.
+NGFWs are integrated network security platforms that consist of inline deep packet inspection firewalls, IPS, application inspection and control, SSL/SSH inspection, website filtering and quality of service (QoS)/bandwidth management to protect networks against the latest in sophisticated network attacks and intrusions.

-Unlike NGFWs, traditional packet-filtering firewalls only provide protection at Layer 3 (network) and Layer 4 (transport) of the OSI model.
-They include metrics to allow and deny packets by discriminating the source IP address of incoming packets, destination IP addresses, the type of Internet protocols the packet may contain -- e.g., normal data carrying IP packets, ICMP (Internet Control Message Protocol), ARP (Address Resolution Protocol), RARP (Reverse Address Resolution Protocol), BOOTP (Bootstrap Protocol) and DHCP (Dynamic Host Configuration Protocol) -- and routing features.
+Unlike NGFWs, which are meant to thwart the growing number of application attacks taking place at Layers 4 through 7 of the OSI network stack, traditional packet-filtering firewalls only provide protection at Layer 3 (network) and Layer 4 (transport).
+They include metrics to allow and deny packets by discriminating the source IP address of incoming packets, destination IP addresses, the type of internet protocols the packets may contain (e.g., normal data-carrying IP packets as well as local-link network discovery protocols) and routing features.

-Although firewalls are placed between the Internet and an internal network inside the DMZ, attackers have found ways to circumvent these controls and cause considerable damage before detection.
-Meanwhile, traditional firewalls often necessitate having to install separate IPS, Web application firewalls (WAFs), secure coding standards based on the Open Web Application Security Project's (OWASP) Top 10 vulnerabilities, strong encryption at the Web layer (SSL/TLS), and antivirus and malware prevention.
+Although firewalls are usually deployed between the public internet and an internal network inside the DMZ, attackers have found ways to circumvent these controls and cause considerable damage before detection.
+Traditional firewalls are limited in scope, and other security controls are still necessary to protect enterprise networks, including intrusion prevention systems, web application firewalls, secure coding standards based on the Open Web Application Security Project's Top 10 vulnerabilities, strong encryption at the web layer (SSL/Transport Layer Security), and antivirus and malware prevention.

 Having to deploy, manage and monitor this unwieldy number of network security products to mitigate multiple heterogeneous attack vectors is challenging, to say the least.
-In addition, this diverse array of security products can compromise each other's functionality at the expense of broadband resource usage, response times, monitoring and maintenance requirements.
+In addition, unforeseen interactions between security products can compromise some products' functionality at the expense of broadband resource usage, response times, monitoring and maintenance requirements.

-NGFWs address these issues by providing a single-vendor product with a common management process that includes multiple security services.
+NGFWs can address many of these issues by providing a single-vendor product with a common management process that includes multiple security services.
 It is, for the most part, a more cost-effective and pragmatic approach to network security.

 NGFWs are not UTMs

-Unified threat management systems (UTMs) are all-in-one network security platforms that are meant to provide simplicity, streamlined installation and use, as well as the ability to concurrently update all security functions.
-These systems, like NGFWs, clearly have a major advantage over acquiring a variety of network security technologies, as there's no need to maintain disparate security products and figure out how they all work together.
+Unified threat management (UTM) systems are all-in-one network security platforms that seek to provide simplicity, streamlined installation and use, as well as the ability to concurrently update all security functions.
+These systems, like NGFWs, clearly have a major advantage over acquiring a variety of network security technologies, since there's no need to maintain disparate security products and figure out how they all work together.

-UTMs were originally designed for small to medium-sized businesses (SMBs), not large organizations, however.
-NGFWs, on the other hand, are generally more expansive and work to secure the networks of businesses from the size of an SMB to large enterprise environments.
-Unlike UTMs, most NGFWs, for example, offer threat intelligence, a degree of mobile device security, data loss prevention and an open architecture that allow clients to use regular expressions (regex) to tailor application control and even some firewall rule definitions.
+UTMs mainly serve SMBs, not large organizations.
+The advantage of next-generation firewalls, on the other hand, is that they are generally more expansive and work to secure the networks of businesses from SMBs to large enterprises.
+Unlike UTMs, NGFWs may integrate threat intelligence, a degree of mobile device security, data loss prevention and use an open architecture that allows clients to use regular expressions to tailor application control and even some firewall rule definitions.

-Nonetheless, security vendors often differ in their definitions of UTM and NGFWs.
-Over time, UTM references will likely dissipate -- the same may even happen for NGFWs -- but what's certain is that enhancements to multifunctional security products, whatever they're called, will continue.
+Nonetheless, security vendors often differ in their definitions of UTMs and NGFWs, which is why it is important to understand the difference between next-generation firewalls vs. UTMs.
+Over time, UTM references will likely dissipate -- the same may even happen for NGFWs -- but what's certain is that enhancements to multifunctional security products will continue.

 A guide to optimal NGFW functionality

-Optimal NGFW products must have three characteristics: be comprehensive, flexible and easy to use.
-Yes, this sounds oxymoronic, but achieving this trifecta is very doable for NGFW vendors.
+Optimal NGFW products must be comprehensive, flexible and accessible.
+While this may seem like an unattainable combination, achieving this trifecta is very doable for NGFW vendors.

-First, NGFWs must be comprehensive, so that they include IPS, antivirus/malware prevention, application control, deep packet inspection and stateful firewalls (the former inspects incoming packets, the latter, outgoing), encryption, compression, QoS, and other capabilities.
-One drawback NGFWs need to overcome is the reluctance many enterprises have of relying on a single point of failure for network security.
+First, NGFWs may include IPS, antivirus and malware prevention, application control, deep packet inspection and stateful firewalls, encryption, compression, QoS and other capabilities.
+One drawback NGFWs need to overcome is the reluctance of many enterprises to rely on a single point of failure for so many different network security controls.

-Second, NFGWs must be flexible, which also means scalable, so that features can be modularized and activated based on need.
+Second, NGFWs must be flexible, which also means scalable, so that features can be modularized and activated based on need.

-Andthird, NFGWs must be easy to use, with a fairly intuitive management interface that provides a clean and easy-to-read dashboard, feature activations, rule set definitions, configuration analysis, vulnerability assessments, activity reports and alerts.
+And third, NGFWs should provide a comprehensive user interface that provides well-defined access to product features, whether through a traditional command-line interface or a GUI dashboard, with well-documented access to feature activations, rule set definitions, configuration analysis, vulnerability assessments, activity reports and alerts.

-Meanwhile, some NGFW features are more robust and advanced than others.
-So it is incumbent upon customers to carefully vet the features of individual NGFW products to determine the best fit for them.
+Customers should carefully vet the features of individual NGFW products to determine the best fit for them.
 For example, not all NGFWs provide two-factor authentication or mobile device security, but then, not every customer needs those features.
-And while there are those NGFWs that say they support such features, some might require additional modules or products to make them work.
+And while there are NGFWs that say they support such features, some might require additional modules or products to make them work.

 How NGFWs are sold

-Most NFGWs are appliance-based, but some are available as virtual products (software) -- where enterprises can install them on their own servers -- and some delivered over the cloud as a software as a service.
-Most are modular, such that an enterprise can choose to purchase and activate features commensurate with their specific needs and risks.
+Most NGFWs are appliance-based, but some are available as software products that enterprises can install on their own servers or delivered over the cloud as a SaaS.
+Most are modular, enabling an enterprise to purchase and activate features commensurate with their specific needs and risks.

 Another important point about NFGWs: Never pay retail price.
-NFGW vendors want the business, and their job is to demonstrate the differentiators that set them apart from competitors.
+NGFW vendors want the business, and their job is to demonstrate the differentiators that set them apart from competitors.

 The future of NGFWs

-We live in exciting times.
 In speaking with top NGFW vendors, there are features under development that will make the IT department's life easier while further strengthening network security.
-These companies are also resolved to develop NGFW products that are better tailored to the network security requirements of SMBs, large enterprises and everything in between.
+These companies are also resolved to develop NGFW products that address the network security requirements of organizations of all sizes.

-NGFW vendors are also spending a considerable amount of time and expense in R&D to keep pace with today's sophisticated attacks and meet the comprehensive, flexible and easy-to-use requirements outlined above.
-One of the major differentiators that, ironically, all of these major NGFW companies purport to be working on is threat intelligence that is current, open, continuous, adaptive and automatic.
+NGFW vendors are also spending a considerable amount of time and expense in R&D to keep pace with today's sophisticated attacks and meet the comprehensive, flexibility and accessibility requirements outlined above.
+One of the main features major NGFW companies offer is threat intelligence that is current, open, continuous, adaptive and automatic.

 UTM vs. NGFW: Comparing unified threat management, next-gen firewalls